erikh2000/chirp/README.md

 1. `git clone git@github.com:erikh2000/chirp.git`
 2. `cd chirp` Change to the Chirp folder created in Step 1.
 3. `npm install`
-4. `npm start`
+4. `npm start` (this will launch the web app in your default browser)
-5. If there weren't any problems reported in any of the steps above, browse to http://localhost:3000

 This should give you a personally-hosted Chirp server.
+If it didn't, then check for some error messages that popped up during the steps.

 ## Reporting Bugs / Requesting Features